Below are a few selected tools to help you throughout your project that you have access to either through Northeastern or for free.

 OSF Registries is a scholarly repository where you can find and deposit protocols for a wider range of advanced reviews and research projects.
 Deposits are not limited to systematic reviews, nor to reviews with health related outcomes.

 There are a number of different standards that you can choose to follow.
 Which standard is best for your project is dependent on your discipline and the project you are completing.
-For more information on which is the best fit for your project, ask a librarian or schedule an appointment with one of the librarians on the right hand side of this page.
+For more information on which is the best fit for your project, ask a librarian.

 Standards for Systematic Reviews: